Comparison of Reservoir Computing topologies using the Recurrent Kernel approach: Background

 Here, $\Wrr \in \mathbb{R}^{N \times N}$ and $\Wi \in \mathbb{R}^{N \times d}$ are the reservoir and input weight matrices, $\sigma_r$ and $\sigma_i$ are reservoir and input scaling factors, and $f$ is an element-wise nonlinearity, often a sigmoid---which is well approximated by the (Gauss) error function.
 The factor $1/\sqrt{N}$ ensures proper normalization of the L2-norm of $\x$ when $N$ goes to infinity.
 Each weight of $\Wrr$ and $\Wi$ is drawn from a normal Gaussian distribution with unit variance:

 An essential hyperparameter to tune is the scaling factor $\sigma_r$.
-It significantly impacts the dynamics and stability of the reservoir.
-It influences the dynamics of the reservoir: when $\sigma_r$ is small, the updates in Eq. \eqref{eq: RC update} are contractant, while the reservoir becomes a chaotic nonlinear system for large $\sigma_r$.
+It significantly impacts the dynamics and stability of the reservoir: when $\sigma_r$ is small, the updates in Eq. \eqref{eq: RC update} are contractant, while the reservoir becomes a chaotic nonlinear system for large $\sigma_r$.
 Therefore, this hyperparameter is often optimized to maximize performance for a given task.

 The output of Reservoir Computing $\bo^{(t)} \in \mathbb{R}^n$ is computed using a linear model applied to the state of the reservoir, as given by:

 The training step for this model involves a linear regression, which is a stark contrast to the non-linear optimization typically employed when training neural networks.
 Reservoir Computing's approach is based on the idea that the current state of the reservoir, $\xt$, non-linearly encodes the past values of the input time series, $\bi^{(t-1)}, \bi^{(t-2)},$ etc.